iExecBlockchainComputing/documentation-tools/documentation/tools/oracle-factory/methods/readoracle.md

 ); // Content ID of the Oracle
 ```
 {% hint style="info" %}
-You can utilize either type of SDK instance, be it the basic IExecOracleFactory or the IExecOracleReader, to invoke the readOracle method.
+You can utilize either type of SDK instance, be it the basic `IExecOracleFactory` or the `IExecOracleReader`, to invoke the `readOracle` method.
 {% endhint %}

 ## Return value example